Curriculum: RN to BSN Online

 Credit: 3

-This course uses a competency based conceptual framework to emphasize essential concepts necessary to provide quality care for the older adult population.
-This course focuses on ways to maintain wellness and the nurse’s role in implementation of best practices in the care of the older adult population.
+This course emphasizes essential concepts necessary to provide quality care for the older adult.
+This course focuses on the role of the nurse implementing best practices in the care of older adults.

 3